abbbi/virtnbdbackup/README.md

  2) A change to the libvirt environment between backups (such as re-installing the libvirt daemon) caused the system to lose track of the existing checkpoints, but the bitmaps are still existant in the disk files.
- 3) The virtual machine domains disk image was converted to another format between backups and bitmaps were not considered during conversion.
+ 3) Between backups, the disk image contents were reset and now the image has already defined bitmaps (if disk was restored from a storage snapshot, for example )
  4) `virtnbdbackup` is started on an backup target directory with an old state and starts from a wrong checkpoint count, attempting to re-define an checkpoint whose bitmap already exists (might happen if you rotate backup